oddbird/oddleventy/content/blog/2024/csswg-08.md

 ## Also keep an eye on…

 - [Issue #10618](https://github.com/w3c/csswg-drafts/issues/10618):
-  I don't have much to say on this specific issue, but I'm keeping a close eye on the larger features.
   The `calc-size()` function
   and `interpolate-size` property
-  will finally solve _transitions to `auto`_!
+  will finally allow us to
+  transition or animate to and from `auto` sizes!
+  I don't have much more to say
+  about this specific issue,
+  but I'm keeping a close eye
+  on the overall feature.
 - [Issue #8320](https://github.com/w3c/csswg-drafts/issues/8320):
   One of the big frustrations
   with view transitions